GUIDELINES AND FORMAT FOR BUSINESS LAW REVIEW ARTICLES:

 Fourth Level: (flush with left margin, italics, followed by a colon [:], with text immediately following).

-6. Footnotes should conform to the The Bluebook: A Uniform System of Citation, 20th Edition.
+6. Footnotes should conform to The Bluebook: A Uniform System of Citation, 21st Edition.